diegozhu/countDownJs/README.md

         });
     });

-dInterval return an `handler` object
+countDown return an `handler` object

 functions of handler: